jimthoburn/artsamo/miles-memorial-playhouse.md

   <small>Miles Memorial</small> Playhouse
 </h1>

-## Located in Reed Park, this historic playhouse has entertained audiences since 1929.
+## Entertaining audiences since 1929

+Located in Reed Park, this historic playhouse has entertained audiences since 1929.
 Santa Monica Cultural Affairs offers [youth programs](https://www.facebook.com/groups/downbeat720/), as well as the world-class “Fireside at the Miles” performance series every January and February.
 The rest of the year, the venue is [available for rent](/miles-memorial-playhouse-theater-rental/) to local and regional non-profit performing arts companies.

 <nav class="action" markdown="1">
 *   [Theater Rental](/miles-memorial-playhouse-theater-rental/)